WesIngwersen/FLOWSA_design/README.md

 # Flow Sector Attribution (FLOWSA) Models -- Design Specs

 FLOWSA models will be resource use, waste, emissions, and loss sector attibution models.
-Using the term from life cycle assessment (LCA) and [StEWI](https://github.com/USEPA/standardizedinventories), resources, wastes, emissions and losses are generically called _flows_.
-They will use models currently embedded in the USEEIO model satellite tables ([USEEIOv1.1-Satellite Tables](https://catalog.data.gov/dataset/useeiov1-1-satellite-tables)) as a starting point, but they will be made standalone models to overcome current [limitations](#Limitations-of-existing-models-within-USEEIO-and-like-satellite-tables-models) and be more widely available for additional uses and contributions from users.
+Adopting the term from life cycle assessment (LCA) and [StEWI](https://github.com/USEPA/standardizedinventories), resources, wastes, emissions and losses are generically called _flows_.
+They will use models currently embedded in the USEEIO model satellite tables ([USEEIOv1.1-Satellite Tables](https://catalog.data.gov/dataset/useeiov1-1-satellite-tables)) as a starting point, but they will be made standalone models to overcome current [limitations](#limitations-of-existing-models-within-useeio-and-like-satellite-table-models) and be more widely available for additional uses and contributions from users.
 Generally, these models have been limited to flow from the environment to the sectors (resource input from biosphere) and from the sectors to the environment (emission to the biosphere).
 However, FLOWSA models will also be developed so that they can be extended to account for flows from one sector to another (within the technosphere).